viesturz/tapchanger/Dock/Crossbar/README_Xol-Toolhead_Dock.md

 - Insert springsteel plate into slot in the Dock
 - Cut and bend springsteel plate to fit your toolhead
 - (optional) apply/mold silicone to the springsteel plate
 - Fix the springsteel plate in place with the m4 screw
+- Screw it onto the 2020 aluminium extrusion